 Often just flipping your camera upside-down or making a photo from a lower perspective will help you to make your butt or legs closer to the camera, and you will see how this trick works!

-Being In-front of the Camera
+How to Be Confident In-front of the Camera When Posing

 Here we go!
 You are in front of a camera!
 It’s the exciting moment!
 Yay!